Saturday, November 28, 2009

 I watched this show once or twice, it was humorous and snarky, but not anything I want to go out of my way to DVR.
 That being said I did have to laugh when Time asked in a recent article if the show was "anti-Christian".
 Who cares!!
 I am SOOOO tired of this whole movement, started by the Christians, that suggests that everyone is out to get them.

-For a better part of this year we have had to endure an onslaught of articles and news chatter about how the entire well-being of Christians is at stake.
 Maybe they just need to get rid of their televisions, stop reading books other than the Bible, and just stick with folks of a similar mind.
 Seriously, maybe they need to find new places to hang their hat and leave the rest of the world alone!

 There is still a great deal of unoccupied land in the Western U.S.